five-over-four/color_steganographer/README.md

 Encode your message into `image.png` with the command `python stegano.py image.png -t "this is my message."` or from a file `source.txt` by using `python stegano.py image.png -i source.txt`

 Decode such a message from `encoded.png` with the command `python stegano.py encoded.png -d`.
 If the encoded message is very long, it's recommended you pipe the result into a file with the `>` operator; `python stegano.py encoded.png -d > target.txt`.

+## Encoding tweaks
-To use more bits of each colour for the message, use the `-b` flag, with numbers 1-8, 1 being the least bits (most discreet) and 8 being the most extreme (0 bits for colour information!).
+To use more bits of each colour for the message, use the `-b` or `--bitlevel` flag, with numbers 1-8, 1 being the least bits (most discreet) and 8 being the most extreme (0 bits for colour information!).
+To skip all but every Nth pixel (up -> down, then left -> right), use the `-s` or `--skipping` flag.

+For instance, to encode the file `source.txt` into `example.png`, storing 4 bits per pixel, and skipping all but every 3rd pixel, you'd use the command

+`python stegano.py -i source.txt -b 4 -s 3`

 ## Help
-    usage: Simple Binary Steganography Tool [-h] [-i TEXTFILE] [-t MESSAGE] [-b BITS_PER_PIXEL] [-d] [-a] filename
+    usage: Simple Binary Steganography Tool [-h] [-i TEXTFILE] [-t MESSAGE] [-b BITS_PER_PIXEL] [-s N] [-d] [-a] filename

     Encode and decode a message into and from the colour channels of an image.